JimmyJHickey/jimmyjhickey.com/_posts/2020-02-11-ST705-Estimability.md

 {:toc}

 # 1
-**Consider the following design matric for ANACOVA with two groups and one covariate.**
+**Consider the following design matrix for ANACOVA with two groups and one covariate.**

 $$